lcy-seso/LearningNotes/layer_normalization/layer_normalization.md

-> Layer Normalizaiton is just the "transpose of batch normalizaion".
+> Layer Normalization is just the "transpose of batch normalization".

 1. transpose the input, and set the factor of moving average of mean and std to 0.
 Then the calculations in this layer is the same as batch norm.
 2. layer normalization dose not need to save the mean and std, and the training and testing process are the same.
-3. It seems that many codes can be resued between batch normalization and layer normalizaiton.
+3. It seems that many codes can be reused between batch normalization and layer normalization.

 ## Forward Pass
 - $x_i$ is the vector representation of the summed inputs to the neurons in a layer